YoungChulDK/GarminCryptoPrices/README.md

-# Garmin - Connect IQ Widget - Cryptocurrency Prices (Pre-release)
+# Garmin - Connect IQ Widget - Cryptocurrency Prices (v1.0.1)
 Widget to keep you updated on the current prices of top 5 cryptocurrencies on CoinMarketCap.

 Currently it shows the current price of Bitcoin (BTH), Ethereum (ETH), Bitcoin Cash (BCH), Ripple (XRP) and Litecoin (LTC)